ianfhunter/ianfhunter.github.io/script/README.md

 - Frontmatter : In absence of title, add the file's title.
 - Copy the link to your clipboard if one file is edited.
 - ⭐ Admonition convertion to "callout inspired notion"
+- Update the frontmatter in the original file, adding the link and change `share` to true if one file is shared.

 Finally, the plugin will add, commit and push if supported.